Overview

 Does UMich have a supplemental essay?

-Yes, applicants to University of Michigan-Ann Arbor will have to write a supplemental essay in order to complete their application.
-Luckily, we have a guide to help you through that essay prompt and stand out in the application process.
+Yes, University of Michigan-Ann Arbor includes a supplemental essay in their application.
+Luckily, Scholarships360 has a free guide to help you answer UMich's essay prompt and stand out in the application process.

 UMich Supplemental Essay Guide